tapas4java/ng2polymer/README.md

 * `npm i -g gulp` to install gulp globally (if you don't have it installed already)
 * `npm i` to install local npm dependencies

-## Play
+## Run

 After completing installation type in your favourite shell:

-* `gulp play` to start a "Hello World" app in a new browser window.
+* `gulp serve` or just `gulp` to run your app in a new browser window.
 App files are observed and will be re-transpiled on each change.
+Also your SASS file changes will be transpiled to css and injected to your browser directly.